 The cellranger pipeline outputs two types of feature-barcode matrices described in the table below.
-Each element of the matrix is the number of UMIs associated with a gene and barcode.
+Each element of the matrix is the number of UMIs associated with a feature (row) and a barcode (column).

-The cellranger pipeline generates a gene-barcode matrix per species.
-Each matrix is stored in Market Exchange Format (MEX).
-It also contains TSV files with genes and barcode sequences corresponding to row and column indices, respectively.
-For example, if cellranger is run with a human reference, the matrices output may look like:
+Each matrix is stored in the Market Exchange Format (MEX) for sparse matrices.
+It also contains gzipped TSV files with feature and barcode sequences corresponding to row and column indices respectively.
+For example, the matrices output may look like:

-Gene ID corresponds to gene_id in the annotation field of the reference GTF.
-Similarly, gene name corresponds to gene_name in the annotation field of the reference GTF.
+For Gene Expression data, the ID corresponds to gene_id in the annotation field of the reference GTF.
+Similarly, the name corresponds to gene_name in the annotation field of the reference GTF.
 If no gene_name field is present in the reference GTF, gene name is equivalent to gene ID.
 Similarly, for Antibody Capture and CRISPR data, the id and name are taken from the first two columns of the Feature Barcoding Reference File.

 For multi-species experiments, gene IDs and names are prefixed with the genome name to avoid name collisions between genes of different species e.g. GAPDH becomes hg19_GAPDH and Gm15816 becomes mm10_Gm15816.

 $ gzip -cd filtered_gene_bc_matrices/hg19/barcodes.tsv AAACATACAAAACG-1 AAACATACAAAAGC-1 AAACATACAAACAG-1 AAACATACAAACGA-1 AAACATACAAAGCA-1 AAACATACAAAGTG-1 AAACATACAACAGA-1 AAACATACAACCAC-1 AAACATACAACCGT-1 AAACATACAACCTG-1

 Each barcode sequence includes a suffix with a dash separator followed by a number:

 More details on the barcode sequence format are available in the barcoded BAM section.